SXNPYN/CoBreeder_for_GhostWolves/README-v2_GUI.md

 ## Excluded Individuals & Disallowed Pairings

-1. If "EX" was specified on the command line, you will be shown a preview of the individuals file in table format.
-Each individual will have an ID on the far left-hand side, starting at 0.
+- Every individual in the dataset will be assigned an index, starting from 0.
+The `Preview Individuals` button will display the individuals file in table format to help you when referencing indices.
-2. You will first be prompted to specify disallowed pairings.
+- Disallowed pairings:
-   - To disallow pairings between individual 4 and 8, and 0 and 1 you will type: 4-8, 0-1
+  - To disallow pairings between individual 4 and 8, and 0 and 1 you will type: `4-8, 0-1`
   - Order does not matter here.
-For example, you could also type: 1-0, 8-4
+For example, you could also type: `1-0, 8-4`
-   - To skip this, leave it blank and tap the enter key.
+  - This field can be left blank.
-3. You will then be prompted to specify individuals to exclude.
+- Exclusions
-   - To exclude individuals 2, 5, and 6 you will type: 2,5,6
+  - To exclude individuals 2, 5, and 6 you will type: `2,5,6`
-   - Again, order does not matter here, and you can skip this by leaving it blank and tapping the enter key.
+  - Again, order does not matter here, and this field can be left blank.

 Note: neither of these options edit the original files.
 Your original data will be left untouched and this will only apply to the current run.

 ## Priority Calculations